 Knowing I would want to wear this yarn constantly, I used Silk Alpaca Alloy to whip up this Moonstone Wrap in my current favorite shape, the triangle.
 I love its versatility: Wrap it twice with the point hanging in front for a dramatic scarf, or drape it over your shoulders with the point in back for a casual shawl.
 Knit side or purl side out, any way you wear it, the Moonstone Wrap will make you feel like a gem! -Gina

 - 3 skeins Purl Soho’s Silk Alpaca Alloy, 60% Baby Alpaca, 40% Mulberry Silk.
 I used the color Oyster Gray.
-NOTE: Unfortunately our Silk Alpaca Alloy is no longer available.
-For substitution, we suggest either our 7 skeins of our Gentle Giant or 4 skeins of our Lanecardate Feltro.
+(NOTE: We no longer offer Silk Alpaca Alloy, but choose from one of our other super bulky weight yarns.)

 - A US 17 (12 mm), 32 or 40-inch circular needle